izgzhen/iris-coq/README.md

   to build Iris, the program logic.
 This includes weakest preconditions that are defined for any language satisfying some generic axioms, and some derived constructions that work for any such language.
+* The folder [bi](theories/bi) contains the BI++ laws, as well as derived connectives, laws and constructions that are applicable for general BIS.
-* The folder [proofmode](theories/proofmode) contains the Iris proof mode, which extends Coq with contexts for persistent and spatial Iris assertions.
-It also contains tactics for interactive proofs in Iris.
+* The folder [proofmode](theories/proofmode) contains MoSeL, which extends Coq with contexts for intuitionistic and spatial BI++ assertions.
+It also contains tactics for interactive proofs.
 Documentation can be found in [ProofMode.md](ProofMode.md).
 * The folder [heap_lang](theories/heap_lang) defines the ML-like concurrent heap language